thoughtbot/dns/book/chapters/record-types/cname.md

 Why would we use a CNAME record instead of an A?
 Well, for the most part, you wouldn't.
 A records are preferred because they are much more direct.
 When your browser sees an A record, it gets an IP address.
 That's it.
 Requesting a CNAME record is different.
 It looks up the record, sees that it's a CNAME, looks at what the record is pointing toward, and then _restarts_ the request.
 This will make requests take longer to get to our final, glorious IP address.

 CNAMEs also have limits.
 For example, we can't use a CNAME record on the apex (`@`) domain.
-If you want to point the plain `donkeyrentals.com` to another domain with DNS, you're out of luck (with the exception of ALIAS records, see below).
+If you want to point the plain `donkeyrentals.com` to another domain with DNS, you're out of luck (with the exception of ALIAS records, [see below](#alias-or-aname)).
 Also CNAME records can never exist with other record types for the same hostname.
 Imagine our `www` pointing to `rabbitrentals.com` with a CNAME record, and _also_ to our server's IP address with an A record.
 We have no way of knowing whether to use the CNAME record or A record, and each could have different outcomes.

 For the most part, A records are the way to go when we want to connect a domain to a website or service.
 But sometimes CNAMEs are the better (or only) choice.
 If we want an honest-to-goodness alternate name for the same domain, CNAMEs are it.
 Or, for services like [Heroku](https://devcenter.heroku.com/articles/custom-domains#configuring-dns-for-subdomains), we need to use a CNAME to point our domain to an app we created.
 Heroku hosts lots of websites on many servers where the IP addresses can change at any time, so there's no IP address where we can point an A record.

+See the Common Scenario on [using a CNAME on the apex domain](#use-a-cname-on-the-apex-domain) to learn more.

 ### CNAMEs vs Subdomains